 Pro tip: as a resident, you can adjust whether you want to receive a video call or just an audio call right from within your mobile app.

-As a visitor, delivery person, or service provider approaches one of our video intercoms at the entryway or gate of a property, they simply use the touchscreen intercom to search the directory by resident name or unit number.
+When a visitor, delivery person, or service provider approaches one of our video intercoms at the entryway or gate of a property, they simply use the touchscreen intercom to search the directory by resident name or unit number.

 Then they click ‘call’ on the resident, and our smart intercom makes a video call to the resident’s smartphone.
 The call begins as a one-way video and audio call.
-Meaning, which the resident can hear and see the visitor, but the visitor cannot see or hear the resident.
+Meaning, the resident can hear and see the visitor, but the visitor cannot see or hear the resident.
 This is nice when the resident is expecting a guest and does not need to communicate with them.
 They simply need to press ‘Open door’, and the door/gate is opened for the visitor and the call ends.

-If the resident picks up the call (because they don’t recognize the visitor or they want to have a conversation), the call automatically defaults to one-way video, two-way audio.
+If the resident picks up the call (because they don’t recognize the visitor or they want to have a conversation), the call automatically defaults to one-way video & two-way audio.
 This means the resident can see and hear the visitor, but the visitor can only hear the resident.
 This is nice when they want to communicate with a visitor but don’t want the visitor to see them.
-The resident can still provide access to the property at any time.
+The tenant can still provide access to the property at any time.
 All they have to do is press the ‘Open door’ button or they can hang up and the call ends.